awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 ## Serialization

-*Libraries and tools for binary serialization*
+*Libraries and tools for binary serialization.*

 * [asn1 ★16](PromonLogicalis/asn1) - Asn.1 BER and DER encoding library for golang
 * [colfer ★225](pascaldekloe/colfer) - Code generation for the Colfer binary format